ro-msg-aws-training/resources/src/dynamo/index.md

 # DynamoDB

 In short, DynamoDB is what most large platforms use (e.g. uber, tinder) due to its ability to scale.
-Use it when you need consistent performance even at huge scale (however, keep in mind to use distributed keys to avoid hot partitions).
+Use it when you need consistent performance even at a huge scale (however, keep in mind to use distributed keys to avoid hot partitions).

 There are already great resources to learn DynamoDB such as: